putyourlightson/craft-plugin-uxd/README.md

 # Plugin UXD for Craft CMS 3

+> **This plugin has been discontinued.
+Please refer to the [CP Style Guide Plugin](https://github.com/putyourlightson/craft-cp-style-guide) which is being actively developed**.

 The Plugin UXD plugin is a user experience designer for plugin control panel pages in [Craft CMS](https://craftcms.com/).

 It provides a set of typography, field and table elements that enables you to quickly design and develop your plugin control panel pages.